elixirbeats/abletoolz/README.md

 - Validate all plugins in a set are installed.
 - Analyze plugin state with plugin-specific parsers, and fix what they understand — like sample paths inside a plugin's saved state that no longer exist on disk. `--list-parsers` shows what's registered.
 - Fold/Unfold all tracks, and/or set track height and widths.
-- Prepend the set version name to the beginning of the file.
-- Append the number of bars of the track, and the bpm to the end of the file.
 - Dump the XML of the set, in case you want to dissect how they are structured or contribute to this project : )

 It also: